Empègue

-Empègues are small images stencilled on doorways in southern France.
+Empègues are small images stencilled on doorways in the Occitania region of southern France.
 The empègue symbolizes that the household has contributed to groups of youths gathering funds for celebrations each August.

 The drawings are made by the youths of a village and are said to date from the early part of the twentieth century when the local male youths would be conscripted into the military.
 Conscription is no longer practiced in France, but the tradition continues.
 The images are of traditional subjects which symbolize the local area.
-In the Petite Camargue the images frequently involve horses, flamingoes and ,of ,course, bulls because of the local version of bullfighting (Course camarguaise).
+In the Petite Camargue the images frequently involve horses, flamingoes and, of, course, bulls because of the local version of bullfighting (Course camarguaise).
 In the version of bullfighting licensed in France, the bull is merely decorated with prizes which youths attempt to steal from the long-horned bull.
 The bull gets to fight another day.

 Etymology

 The word is said to have derived from a word in Occitan, empeguar, which means "stick".
 In Spanish the meaning is to mark with pitch.
 Another suggestion is that it comes from Pegare - the word for paste.
 The original Empègues were made from a mixture of soot and paste.